k8sAustin/k8sAustincom/Kubernetes-Austin.md

 ### 🤝 Community Mentorship

 We believe in the democratized *growth* of speakers.
 We don't just accept expert speakers; we build them.
 Our **content review process** is designed to help local engineers refine their proposals into world-class presentations through constructive feedback.

 ---

+## 📜 Code of Conduct
+Kubernetes Austin is dedicated to providing a harassment-free experience for everyone.
+As an official chapter, we strictly adhere to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+We expect all organizers, speakers, sponsors, and attendees to help us create a safe, inclusive, and welcoming environment for all skill levels.

+---